mbaytas/ma-thesis/README.md

 I wrote my thesis on a Mac with a full-blown installation of the [MacTex](https://tug.org/mactex/) (2014 version) distribution.

-The file `compile` contains a script that automates the compilation process and removes LaTeX-generated files upon successful compilation.
+The file `compile` contains a script that automates the compilation process and removes TeX-generated files upon successful compilation.
 To compile on a Mac with MacTex installed; download the repository, comment out the `\includepdf` commands at the end of the `main.tex` file, and run `source compile`.
 (See [this thread on Stack Overflow](http://stackoverflow.com/questions/13786499/source-vs-sh-in-linux-what-is-the-difference) to learn about `source`.)

 Please note that the code, as well as the `compile` script, have never been tested on any computer other than my own.
 Compilation may fail on your computer, for whatever reason.
-Since the whole purpose of the code and the script is to exemplify LaTeX use, this doesn't worry me at all.
+Since the whole purpose of the code and the script is to exemplify TeX use, this doesn't worry me at all.

 ## IP stuff

 The content of the manuscript is subject to Koç University's policies on intellectual property rights (see [here](http://gsssh.ku.edu.tr/rules-regulations) and [here](http://vprd.ku.edu.tr/research/grand)).
 Various bits and pieces that have somehow become part of the thesis are subject to various other policies, which should be indicated in the relevant parts of the text.
 Please observe these policies, along with some basic principles of academic honesty and common human decency, as you make use of this repository.
-As a simple rule of thumb: copying LaTeX code is cool, copying content is not.
+As a simple rule of thumb: stealing TeX code is cool, stealing content is not.

 Conversely; if my work somehow makes use of content that belongs to you (or an organization you are affiliated with), in a way that is not condoned by you (or the organization you are affiliated with); please let me know, and I will do my best to observe your policies.